versett/versett-scripts/README.md

 }
 ```

-- If you want to automatically publish your package to npm, you can add the `--npm-publish` flag to the release command:
+- If you want to publish your package to npm, you can add the `--npm-publish` flag to the release command:

 ```json
 "release": "yarn && versett-scripts release --npm-publish"